Table Of Contents

 1. Understand your cloud costs

-It’s one thing to know how much you spent on your AWS or Azure infrastructure last month.
+Knowing how much you spent on your AWS or Azure infrastructure last month is one thing.
 It is entirely another to pinpoint how much you spent on supporting an individual customer, a team, a product, a software feature, a service, a project, an environment, etc.

 Gaining this level of granular cost intelligence is the first step in cloud cost optimization.
 Once you do that, you’ll be able to tell where you’re spending unnecessarily and where you can invest more to get higher returns.